 Ubuntu can be installed on almost anything from a Raspberry Pi to a desktop or laptop running Ubuntu directly or through a virtual machine, or via the Windows Subsystem for Linux (WSL).
 Ubuntu is the most widely deployed operating system on cloud servers, on smart devices (as Android), and is even the operating system of choice for the helicopter on Mars.
 The various options for installing Ubuntu are covered in the GNU/Linux Desktop Survival Guide.
 Once you have Ubuntu installed MLHub is easy.

-$ sudo apt update $ sudo apt upgrade $ sudo apt install wajig $ wajig update $ wajig upgrade $ wajig install python3-pip $ pip3 install wajig
+sudo apt update sudo apt upgrade sudo apt install wajig wajig update wajig upgrade wajig install python3-pip pip install wajig

-Be sure to log out and log back in after the pip3
+Be sure to log out and log back in after the pip

 install so that the system will notice your local installations.
 This

-ml command there.
-If all else fails then the
+~/.local/bin.
+If all else fails then the following could